LFA-Unibuc/automaton/README.md

 that states can be succeeded by ”F”, ”S”, both or nothing. ”S” symbol can succeed only one state.

 Exercise 2.
-Familiarize yourself with Python Notebooks if python is the lan- guage of choice.
+Familiarize yourself with Python Notebooks if python is your language of choice.

 Exercise 3.
 Familiarize yourself with Latex (overleaf.com).